ewilsey/MART441/HW-4/readme.md

 %88 allowing for the lighter text to pop from the much darker background color.

 #2
-I wanted to style the font this week to change up from the default font-family that I have been using thus far.
-I googled and looked at examples and tested a built in font called 'fantasy'.
+I wanted to style the font and so I googled and looked at examples and tested a built in font called 'fantasy'.
 Stylistically it works for headers but not for paragraphs.
+So I went with 'serif' for the body text.

+#3
+I watched the example tutorial once all the way through before attempting to work alongside it.